Buying Guides · Last updated 2 June 2026

 Flexibility

 If you are not yet certain that Gibraltar is your long-term home, renting makes perfect sense.
-It gives you time to explore the territory, understand the neighbourhoods, and figure out whether this lifestyle suits you before committing several hundred thousand pounds to a purchase.
+It gives you time to explore the territory, understand the neighbourhoods, and work out whether this lifestyle suits you before committing several hundred thousand pounds to a purchase.

 Lower upfront costs